Top 5 Free Ways to Transfer Google Drive to Another Account

 These are the most common reasons to transfer files from one Google Drive account to another.
 Now, let’s see how to transfer google drive to another account.

-How to move google drive to another account easily?
-Don’t worry, there are 4 ways to transfer Google Drive files to another account so you can share Google Drive folder with others easily.
+How to move Google Drive to another account easily?
+Don’t worry, there are 5 ways to transfer Google Drive files to another account so you can share Google Drive folder with another account easily.
 The first way is a new way to rely on a professional cloud transfer web services.
 The last three ways are common ways to transfer files by using features that come with Google Drive or traditional downloading and uploading.
+Please keep reading!

 CBackup is a free online cloud service that allows you to transfer files between multiple accounts or different clouds and manage all the cloud storage accounts that you have.
 With it, you can not only transfer files from one Google Drive to another quickly and easily in one interface but also transfer Google Drive to OneDrive, Dropbox and other cloud drives.